CenturyLiu/Carla-GUI/Docs/urban_backend_introduction.md

 ## Urban simulation environment

-The urban simulation environment consists of a series of **Intersections**, as shown in the image below.
+The urban simulation environment consists of a series of **Intersections** (user can custom number of intersections), as shown in the image below.
 An **ego vehicle** will go in the direction of the green arrow through each intersection.

 ![urban sim scenario](img/urban_sim_scenario.PNG)